itsnotgunnar/offsec/other/paths.md

 - sudo -l -> can any file to any location
 - transfer over passwd with custom root user, download/transfer to /etc/passwd
 - root

+brute force login in /Admin/ (Couldve sql bypass) uncover password in cme upload png (php reverse shell), intercept and change name to rev.php use found password to pivot chisel local web server and see jenkins running search version and find file disclosure vuln disclose /root/.../initial-pass or something with that name login and go to /script, launch rev shell root